microchip-pic-avr-examples/pic18f16q41-person-detector-mplab-mcc/README.md

 ###### Configurable Logic Cell (CLC)

 The drift of the PIR Click analog output over time may lead to false triggers.
 Additionally, use of the sensor under fluorescent lights causes noise to be introduced into the signal path.
-This sensor drift and introduced noise can lead to false triggers.
-This issue can be mitigated by using a Timer peripheral coupled with CLC peripherals.
+This introduced noise can lead to false triggers.
+This can be mitigated by using a Timer peripheral coupled with CLC peripherals.
 The TMR4, CLC1, CLC2 and CLC3 peripherals were used in conjunction to construct a software-less filter to resolve this issue.

 Configuration of TMR4, CLC1, CLC2 and CLC3 will be shown in the Setup Section.